-Andrew Moore of independent Chartered Financial Planning firm Goodmans explores the issue of running out of money in retirement
+Andrew Moore, Managing Director and Independent Financial Planner, explores the issue of running out of money in retirement

-Andrew Moore, Senior Financial Planner in our Plymouth office explores the intricacies of retiring on your own terms.
+Andrew Moore, Director of Goodmans Financial Planning based in our Plymouth office explores the intricacies of retiring on your own terms.
 This article was originally published in the Autumn Edition of Devon Life Business & Professional .

 Retirement is an odd word.
 It assumes that we have a very simplistic life where we work only because we have to and then stop, or retire, from that work to enjoy all the pleasures and fun we have long thought about.
 For many of our clients retirement is more a growing realisation that they have the financial resources to choose whether they work or not.
 It is about waking up in the morning, opening the curtains and having the freedom to choose how that day is spent.
 That kind of financial freedom is precious and I can see why those that retire successfully are some of the happiest people I come across.Read More